somebloke1/chroma_mcp_server/README.md

 # Requires Node.js/npx
 # Installs the package (usually via pip) into a Smithery-managed environment
 npx -y @smithery/cli install chroma-mcp-server

+# If the server requires an API key for installation via Smithery:
+# npx -y @smithery/cli install chroma-mcp-server --key YOUR_API_KEY
 ```

-*(Note: This method requires the package to be published on PyPI and registered with Smithery).*
+*(Note: This method requires the package to be published on PyPI and registered with Smithery.
+The `--key` option usage depends on the specific server's registration settings on Smithery).*

 ## Usage